Gustave Rheingans

 Gustave Rheingans (September 8, 1890 – February 28, 1951) was an American politician and farmer.

 Born in the Town of Eagle Point, Chippewa County, Wisconsin, Rheingans grew up on a farm.
-In 1920, he moved to Chippewa Falls, Wisconsin and worked for Farmers Produce Company and was in dairy and truck farming.
+In 1920, he moved to Chippewa Falls, Wisconsin, where he worked for the Farmers Produce Company and was involved in dairy and truck farming.
 He also worked as a clerk in a hardware store.

-Rheingans served in the Wisconsin State Assembly and was a Republican.
-He also served as sergeant at arms in the 1931, 1935, and 1937 Wisconsin Legislatures.
-Rheingans died in Chippewa Falls, Wisconsin.
+Rheingans served as a Republican member of the Wisconsin State Assembly.
+He also held the position of sergeant at arms in the Wisconsin Legislatures during the 1931, 1935, and 1937 sessions.
+He died in Chippewa Falls, Wisconsin in 1951.